-- Request your fee waiver through the Common App.
-Students must select indicators of economic need in the Common App Fee Waiver section.
+- Request your fee waiver through the Common Application or Coalition App.
+Students must select an indicator of economic need in the Fee Waiver section.

-- Students affected by recent natural disasters (i.e. hurricanes in the US, fires in California, etc) can also request a school-specific fee waiver in the HMC Member Questions within the Common App.
+- Students affected by recent natural disasters (i.e. hurricanes in the US, fires in California, etc) may also request a fee waiver.

 We do not require arts supplements, resumes, abstracts, extra letters of recommendation, etc

 - We welcome research abstracts and other examples of your scientific and mathematical endeavors.
-You can upload this in the writing questions section for HMC in the Common Application.
-The file must be a pdf under 500kb.
+You can upload this as part of your Common Application or Coalition Application.

 - Don’t send a separate resume.
 It will not be uploaded into your file.
-Instead use the Common Application.
-The activities and honors section are a great place to showcase your commitments and accomplishments.
+Instead use your application.
+The activities and honors sections are a great place to showcase your commitments and accomplishments.

 - We require three letters of recommendation; one from a school counselor, a math or science teacher, and a humanities, social science, or arts teacher.
 If you need to send another letter, our system allows for one additional recommendation (this can be academic or non-academic i.e. supervisor, coach, etc.).
 We do not recommend that you submit additional letters given our volume of applications.